 Merchandising rights are a frequently misunderstood (and often overlooked) part of publishing agreements.
 They are the right to market, sell, and license physical and tangible articles related to your copyright ownership, such as t-shirts, posters, action figures, games, etc. – even your book’s cover art.
 They are part of the cluster of “derivative” rights inherent in your copyright.
-Typically these rights will never be used unless your book is a bestseller – but you never can tell when something in your book will create a “spin off” market.
+It is unlikely that a detective in a mystery series would generate much in the way of merchandising unless it is a huge best seller – but you never can tell when something in your book will create a “spin off” market.

 Unfortunately, there often is a wide variation in the way publishers treat merchandising rights in their agreements.
 Sometimes they are addressed in the initial “rights” clause of the contract (e.g., “Author grants Publisher commercial and merchandising rights throughout the world”); sometimes in the subsidiary or ancillary rights clauses; sometimes in a separate paragraph or section; and sometimes no mention is made at all.
 In the latter event, you must check the other sections of the agreement to be sure that merchandising rights are not subsumed under a general grant of “all subsidiary” or “all derivative” rights.
 That is why it is important to obtain language in your publishing agreements that “All rights not granted by Author to Publisher herein are reserved to Author.”